Virtual Try-On Now Available! Browse Frames to find your perfect pair.

 A network of tiny blood vessels keeps the retina nurtured and working well.
 When someone with diabetes has uncontrolled blood sugar levels, it may damage small blood vessels throughout the body, including within the eye.
-The retina may not receive enough blood flow to function well, leading to vision loss.
+This can cause the retina to receive too little blood flow, impacting eye function and leading to vision loss.
 In addition, the blood vessels may leak small amounts of blood into the eye, blocking vision.
 In some cases, abnormal blood vessels may form within the eye, which may leak blood or form scar tissue, both of which may contribute to loss of vision.

 DR xray